5 Animals That Would Love Your Used Christmas Tree

 With Christmas now behind us, you might be thinking about taking down your tree soon.
 If you have a real tree, don’t be so quick to throw it out with the stale cookies and ripped wrapping paper, though.
 Many animals enjoy eating or playing with pine trees, so you may want to check with zoos or farms in your area to see if they’ll take it off your hands.
 Below, we’ve listed five animals that won’t turn down a tasty tree, as well as several locations that are currently accepting them.
 (But if you’re planning to donate, make sure to remove the tinsel and decorations first!)

 Goats will eat just about anything, and Christmas trees are no exception.
-The Lewis Farms & Petting Zoo in New Era, Michigan will happily accept Christmas trees until the end of January, which will be used to feed its goats.
+The Lewis Farms & Petting Zoo in New Era, Michigan, will happily accept Christmas trees until the end of January, which will be used to feed its goats.
 The pine needles are chock-full of Vitamin C and they also help control worms in the animals.
-Cindy Lewis, co-owner of the farm, tells the Detroit Free Press “The goats can devour a tree in a matter of minutes, they get very excited!”
+Cindy Lewis, co-owner of the farm, tells the Detroit Free Press that “The goats can devour a tree in a matter of minutes, they get very excited!”